kiyoka/fuzzy-string-match/README.md

 * This program was ported by hand from lucene-3.0.2. (lucene is Java product)
 * If you want to add another string distance algorithm, please port by yourself and contact me <kiyoka@sumibi.org>.

+## The reason why i developed fuzzy-string-match
+* I tried amatch-0.2.5, but it contains some issues.
+  1. Some memory leaks.
+  2. I felt difficult to maintain it.
+* So, I decide to create another gem by porting lucene-3.0.x.

 ## Installing
   1. gem install fuzzy-string-match